matthewmueller/rfcs/text/0001-datamodel-2.md

 **Update:** I've updated the above spec to reflect this change.

+### Next Steps

+Generally we like the `Customer(id, address)` or `Customer(id_address)`, but @marcus and @sorens have a better idea of the edge cases so they will discuss foreign relations more and make a decision on a final syntax here.

 ## Is it okay to enforce Model@id for 1:1 relations?

 For example, there's not enough data to determine where the reference should be `User.customer_id` or `Customer.user_id`.